 So, if you know you have done your best with applying feng shui, but there is something else at play impeding the good results, let's look into the option of dowsing.

 The most popular dowsing tool is the pendulum, which you can find in any new age bookstore or an alternative healing space.
-Alternatively, you can even learn dowsing by hanging any object, such as a ring on a thread, for example, or by using a pendant on a chain.
+Alternatively, you can even learn to dowse by hanging an object, such as a ring on a thread, for example, or by using a pendant on a chain.

-Learning to dowse by using a pendulum is the easiest way to learn dowsing.
+Learning to dowse by using a pendulum is the easiest way to learn to dowse.
 You can also learn how to dowse with rods, although this is a less popular option.

 A clearly centered, but also playful approach always works best.
 This will put your energy into a focused and relaxed state of mind necessary for most accurate results.